 3. Wander around some of the most important streets in Bucharest: Calea Victoriei (Victory Road) which holds the The Vernescu House and Boulevards Gh.
 Magheru, Carol I, Calea Mosilor, Calea Dorobantilor and Soseaua Kiseleff.

 From the point of view of architecture, the city has a lot of aspects in common with Paris.
+The Triumph Arch: Inspired by the Triumph Arch of Paris, he is the symbol of Romania’s Great War for Unification 1916-1918.

 4. Enjoy your coffee during the day or take a bar hopping night hike during the weekend through the Old Historical Center of Bucharest.